 The consultation was attended by a diverse invited group of stakeholders from academia, industry, non-governmental organizations, and developmental agencies.
 Through an interactive mentimeter exercise during the webinar, the audience was asked to rank a provisional list of sub-priorities within different domains of food security and nutrition towards further informing the prioritization survey instrument.
 Climate-resilient food systems, technology and innovation were strongly prioritized.
 Also strongly prioritized were focusing on cross-cutting issues and engaging policy makers in order to drive the research and development agenda in food security and nutrition.

-Following this consultation, and an ongoing literature synthesis, a survey targeting a wide variety of audiences will help the Academy and its steering committee to prioritize a list of research and development questions relating to food security and nutrition targets in Africa.
-Through this blog we call upon all relevant stakeholders to respond to the survey.
-We ask you to share this blog widely among your networks.
+Following this consultation, and an ongoing literature synthesis, a survey was done which targeted a wide variety of audiences to help the Academy and its steering committee to prioritize a list of research and development questions relating to food security and nutrition targets in Africa.

 The identified priority areas shall inform the first Food and Nutrition Research and Innovation Call by Grand Challenges Africa whose aim is to fund bold and viable business ideas backed by science, to accelerate the achievement of food and nutrition targets in line with SDGs and STISA 2024.
 This call shall be administered by the AAS with financial support from the Swedish International Development Cooperation Agency (SIDA).